 GI tag in India - GI tag website

-State with highest GI tag
+State with the highest GI tag

-Karnataka is highest in GI tag registration.
+Karnataka is the highest GI tag registration.

-How many GI tag in India 2020
+How many GI tags in India 2020